iVCam can transfer video from mobile phone to PC via USB connection, which is more stable and fast.

 If USB connection fails, ensure the Apple Mobile Device Service service is enabled.

-If USB disconnects frequently, check the following:
+If the USB connection frequently drops, please check the following:

 Android